By: Craig McLellan, CEO, ThinkOn

 ThinkOn Canadian Sovereign Cloud offers 99.999% uptime, in addition to backup and recovery protocols that meet data sovereignty requirements.
 This limits disruption and keeps data safe by providing reliable access.
 A sovereign cloud also protects data integrity to ensure data is accurate and complete.

 Data sovereignty laws place restrictions on how data travels across borders.
 These restrictions on data movement and sharing can limit where a company can do business if they want to avoid compliance headaches.
-Sovereign clouds avoid these issues by keeping sensitive data compliant while operating as part of a broader multicloud ecosystem, with portability and interoperability that supports migration and upgrades to future-proof infrastructure—all without hidden fees.
+ThinkOn’s Sovereign cloud avoids these issues by keeping sensitive data compliant while operating as part of a broader multi-cloud ecosystem, with portability and interoperability that supports migration and upgrades to future-proof infrastructure—all without hidden fees.

 Canada-first: Where do the humans reside?